mjtsai1974/DevBlog/_posts/2017-10-27-prereq-lagrange-multiplier.md

 ∵&epsilon;&rarr;0, x&rarr;a, we thus have &Delta; &asymp; 0
 &there4;&Delta; = &nabla;f − λ&nabla;g &asymp; 0, where λ = (((&nabla;f)<sup>t</sup> &sdot; &nabla;g) ∕ ||&nabla;g||<sup>2</sup>)
 or, we can directly say that &nabla;f &isin; span{&nabla;g}
-&#10118;if your AI algorithm works well, then &epsilon;&rarr;0, such that &nabla;f = λ&nabla;g could hold
-We illustrate this concept of projecting &nabla;f onto &nabla;g, see below pic.
+&#10118;if your AI algorithm works well, then &epsilon;&rarr;0, such that &nabla;f = λ&nabla;g could hold, we illustrate this concept of projecting &nabla;f onto &nabla;g, see below pic(the picture is just by intuition).

 ![Project &nabla;f onto &nabla;g]({{ site.github.repo }}{{ site.baseurl }}/images/pic/2017-10-27-prereq-lagrange-multiplier-projection.png "if &epsilon;&rarr;0, then &nabla;f = λ&nabla;g")